 “CBS is increasingly benefiting from the steps we’ve taken to improve our business model,” Chief Executive Officer Leslie Moonves said on a conference call.
 “The good news is there’s still a long way to go in our evolution.”

-Second-quarter sales fell to $3.48 billion from $3.59 billion, missing the $3.53 billion average of 25 analysts’ estimates (CBS).
+Second-quarter sales fell to $3.48 billion from $3.59 billion, missing the $3.53 billion average of 25 analysts’ estimates (CBS:US).
 Advertising, which makes up more than 60 percent of revenue, slipped 3.3 percent to $2.14 billion, partially due to lower television spending by retailers and financial firms.

 Third-quarter broadcast revenue will rise by a “high single digit” percentage, Chief Financial Officer Joe Ianniello said on the call.
 Local TV stations, buoyed by record political campaign advertising, will see revenue in the period rise by a “high teens” percentage, and automotive companies, the company’s biggest source of ads, are spending more, he said.